-The Melbourne Social Equity Institute is inviting researchers from across the University of Melbourne, as well as from other institutions and the wider community, to join a Community of Practice focused on Community Engaged Research.
+In 2017 the Melbourne Social Equity Institute invited researchers from across the University of Melbourne, as well as from other institutions and the wider community, to join a Community of Practice focused on Community Engaged Research.

-The Community of Practice will bring together people from a range of backgrounds to explore the ethics, methods and approaches to community engaged research.
+The Community of Practice brought together people from a range of backgrounds to explore the ethics, methods and approaches to community engaged research.

 The Melbourne Social Equity Institute, in collaboration with a number of University of Melbourne research networks, received a grant from Chancellery (Engagement) to establish a Community of Practice (CoP) to explore models for community-engaged research.
 A CoP is a term used to refer to a group that shares practices as well as a process of generating knowledge.